Trogloraptor: Description

-Adult Trogloraptor have six eyes and a body length of about 7 to 10 mm in males and 8 to 10 mm in females.
+Adults of Trogloraptor marchingtoni have six eyes and a body length of about 7 to 10 mm in males and 8 to 10 mm in females.
 With its legs outstretched, the spider can reach up to 3 in in length.

 The entire body is yellow-brown, except for a dark brown V-shaped mark on the cephalothorax, the orange-brown chelicerae, and the purple-brown abdomen (opisthosoma) with a series of faint light-colored chevron markings.
-The cephalothorax carapace is pear-shaped with a heart-shaped sternum.
+The carapace is pear-shaped with a heart-shaped sternum.
 The abdomen is oval and sparsely covered with small bristles (setae).
 The males possess enlarged piriform pedipalps.

 The spiders are unique in the flexible and teethed hook-like claws on the last segments (tarsus) of their legs.
 These elongated claws resemble those of spiders in the family Gradungulidae of Australia and New Zealand, but the two families are only distantly related.
 Hooked tarsal claws are also present to a lesser extent in the unrelated genera Doryonychus of Tetragnathidae, Hetrogriffus of Thomisidae and Celaenia of Araneidae.

+Trogloraptor tulishpun has the same distinctive tarsi, but can be distinguished from T. marchingtoni by its different color pattern and the height of the clypeus, as well as different vulvar structures in the female and palpal bulbs in the male.

 Ecology

-Trogloraptor spin simple webs with only a few strands, hung from the roofs of caves.
+Trogloraptor marchingtoni spins simple webs with only a few strands, hung from the roofs of caves.
 Griswold et al. stated that the claws may have a significant function in capturing prey.
 Similar to the Nelson cave spider of New Zealand (Spelungula cavernicola, a gradungulid), Trogloraptor probably dangle upside down from their webs, snatching at passing flying insects with their claws.
 However their exact prey remains unknown.
 Captured live specimens were raised in climate-controlled laboratory conditions in an effort to find out.
 These specimens were offered moths, crickets and other spiders as food; but these were declined and the specimens starved after two weeks.
 This may indicate a preference for very specific prey.

+Trogloraptor tulishpun has been seen to eat arachnids and moths.
+It appears to be one of the top predators in the limited environments in which it occurs.

 Like most spiders, Trogloraptor possess venom glands.
 However, the venom is not known to be harmful to humans.
 The spiders themselves are very shy and unaggressive.
-They immediately flee illumination.
+Trogloraptor marchingtoni immediately flees illumination.